 Colorado Gardener Certificate Student

 Individuals interested in completing Master Gardener training without a volunteer commitment may enroll for the coursework under the Colorado Gardener Certificate, CGC, enrollment option.
 Tuition without a volunteer commitment in 2018 will be $530.
 Individuals who were not selected as CMG volunteers may enroll as Colorado Gardener Certificate students.
+Space is limited on a first come (and paid) basis.
+Applications and payment are due no later than December 15.

 Students who are accepted into the Colorado Master Gardener program and complete the required volunteer commitment, become Colorado Master Gardeners.
 The title Colorado Master Gardener is a registered service mark of Colorado State University Extension.
 It is used to identify volunteers serving in official CSU Extension activities.
 It may not be used to infer credentials, imply endorsement of a private business, or used on marketing materials of a business.
 Students who choose the Colorado Gardener Certificate option will not become Colorado Master Gardeners upon completion of the training.